 In this final module, we will close up the course.
 You will think about the future of bypass surgery and get the chance to put your knowledge to the test.
 If you pass the final exam, you can download your course certificate and finish the course.

-To get your course certificate, you have to complete all learning activities.
-This included watching the videos and answering the practice questions.
-In addition, you have to get a score of >70% on the final exam.
+You will receive a certificate upon completion of all required learning activities.
+This includes watching the videos and answering the practice questions.
+In addition, you have to get a score of >70% on the final exam in Module 3: Course closure.
 All other questions and assignments are just for practice.

 The authors of this course are Dr. Bart van Putte and Drs.
 Patrick Klein.
 Both Bart and Patrick have over 10 years of experience as cardiothoracic surgeon, and are currently working at the St. Antonius hospital in The Netherlands.
 They are specialized in the field of minimal invasive surgery and have been involved in the development and research of the ELANA Heart Bypass procedure.